 Merit-based Scholarship Awards

-In addition to the Park Fellowships described below, Johnson has over $1 million in merit-based scholarship funds to award each year to new and returning students.
+In addition to the Park Fellowships described below, Johnson has over $1.5 million in merit-based scholarship funds to award each year to new students.
 We provide partial scholarships to a substantial percentage of our students.
 Merit scholarships are awarded without regard to citizenship.
-Students are notified of their selection as a merit scholarship recipient after an offer of admission has been made.
+If a student is selected to receive a scholarship it will be included in their admission decision notification.
 Almost 30 percent of Johnson students receive some scholarship assistance.
 Merit Scholarship recipients are selected by an Admissions Scholarship Committee.
 The same criteria are used to determine merit as are used to evaluate applicants for admission: demonstrated leadership and interpersonal skills, prior academic performance, exam scores, the range and depth of work experience, writing skills, interpersonal skills, extracurricular and community involvement, recommendations, previous achievements, focus and goals.

 Johnson Endowed and Annual Scholarships